grumpygary/grel-reverse-proxy/readme.md

 # Reverse Proxy Server

 Setup an HTTPS reverse proxy server on your desktop to expose static and dynamic sites.
-Supports SSL certificates.
+Requires SSL certificates.
 No Code, just config!

 I was frustrated with the available options, and didn't want to use NGINX locally.
 I wanted one that was node based, but used a config file, and allowed me to customize.
 This is the result.
 It's been working on my desktop (with 10 domains) since 2019.